 Note: When saving tracks into a folder the track name and track number in the tagging information is used to name the file.
 This can also be customized as described in section 7.

-mp3TrueEdit has a built-in recording facility for recording audio using the AAC file format.
-We do not currently have a built-in MP3 recording facility due to patent restrictions but you may wish to connect to an external recording app for recording either MP3 or AAC audio if you have one installed.
-To use a pre-installed external recording app with mp3TrueEdit you can check the Use External Recording App feature in the Settings screen.
+mp3TrueEdit has a built-in recording facility for recording audio using the AAC or MP3 file formats.
+You may wish to connect to an external recording app for recording either MP3 or AAC audio if you have one installed.
+To use a pre-installed external recording app with the Android version of mp3TrueEdit you can check the Use External Recording App feature in the Settings screen.
 However, if you do use an external recording app you must configure it to record using either the MP3 (.mp3) or AAC (.m4a) file format.

 When you have finished editing the tag information for the ‘File’ or any individual track then pressing the >> or << buttons will save that track information and then start editing the next or previous track respectively.